-- 39. An application shall be dealt with on behalf of an agency- - (a) by the principal officer of the agency; or - (b) by such other officer of the agency as the principal officer of the agency may direct in that behalf, either generally or in a particular case.
+- 41. (1) An application shall be dealt with on behalf of an agency- - (a) by the principal officer of the agency; or - 5 (b) by such other officer of the agency as the principal officer of the agency may direct for that purpose, either generally or in a particular case. - (2) An application shall be dealt with as soon as practicable (and, in any case, within 45 days) after it is received.

-Incomplete applications
+10 Incomplete applications

-40. An agency shall not refuse to accept an application merely because the application fails to identify the agency's document to which the 10 applicant has been given access without first giving the applicant a reasonable opportunity to consult with the agency so as to assist the applicant to identify the document.
+42. An agency shall not refuse to accept an application merely because the application does not contain sufficient information to enable the agency's document to which the applicant has been given access to be identified without first taking such steps as are reasonably practicable to assist the applicant to provide such information.